Moving to Lima, Peru

 When we asked expats and global nomads about the quality of medical care in Lima, they replied:

 "Medical services in Lima, are quite diverse, with both public and private healthcare facilities available.
 Public hospitals and clinics offer basic medical care at low costs, but they can be crowded and have long waiting times.
 Private hospitals and clinics, on the other hand, provide higher quality care and modern facilities, but at a higher cost.
 Many doctors and medical professionals in Lima are well-trained and speak English, making it easier for foreign patients to communicate.
 Pharmacies are widely available throughout the city, and many medications can be purchased without a prescription.
 However, it is essential to have travel health insurance or a private health plan, as medical costs can be high for those without coverage.
-Overall, Lima offers a range of medical services, but the quality and accessibility may vary depending on the type of facility and the patient's financial resources," remarked one expat in Lima.
+Overall, Lima offers a range of medical services, but the quality and accessibility may vary depending on the type of facility and the patient's financial resources," wrote one expat living in Lima.

 About the Author